 - Check to ensure the weatherstripping on all of your doors is in working order and isn’t cracked or torn.
 If it is, replace it.

-- View the perimeter of all of your home’s windows, both in and outdoor, inspecting the caulking.
-It’s easy to use a caulking gun to plug any gaps you notice.
+- View the border of all of your home’s windows, both in and outdoor, inspecting the caulking.
+It’s easy to use a caulking gun to plug any gaps you find.

-- If your home has a chimney, make sure any gaps around the flue or chimney itself are properly covered with aluminum flashing to prevent air flow.
+- If your home has a chimney, make sure any gaps around the flue or chimney itself are properly covered with aluminum flashing to inhibit air flow.